 Cincinnati weathered the depression of the 1930s because of resurgence of relatively inexpensive river trade, and the downtown experienced a renaissance in the late 1920s due to the construction of Union Terminal.
 In the latter half of the 20th century, the city continued to reinvent itself, meeting the challenges of the times.

-Cincinnati is home to major corporations such as Proctor & Gamble (founded in Cincinnati in 1837), Kroger, GE Aviation, Macy’s Inc., Chiquita International, the United States Playing Card Company, and others, including many large financial groups.
+Cincinnati is home to major corporations such as Procter & Gamble (founded in Cincinnati in 1837), Kroger, GE Aviation, Macy’s Inc., Chiquita International, the United States Playing Card Company, and others, including many large financial groups.
 Altogether, ten Fortune 500 companies and 18 Fortune 1000 companies make Cincinnati home.
 The city is also home to the University of Cincinnati and Xavier University, among other institutions of higher learning, including Miami University and Cincinnati State, which boasts the Midwest Culinary School, one of the best in the nation.

 Many arts and music organizations also grace the Queen City.
-However, it was Proctor & Gamble which produced and sponsored the first radio soap operas in the 1930s, which were the genesis of a vastly popular variety of drama.
+However, it was Procter & Gamble which produced and sponsored the first radio soap operas in the 1930s, which were the genesis of a vastly popular variety of drama.
 When the medium switched to television in the 1950s and 1960s, most of the new serials were sponsored and produced by the company.

 Amtrak provides ticketing and baggage services at this station, which is served by the tri-weekly Cardinal (Westbound: Monday, Thursday, Saturday; Eastbound: Wednesday, Friday, Sunday).